 - Foster Care Homes

-Our two stores on Bay Street provide the major support for our organization and our animals.
+Our store on Bay Street provides the major support for our organization and our animals.

 - Receive and Sort goods